afw13/4yearsrecoding/README.md

 ### HTML/CSS:

 The HTML for this project is straightforward.
 To start, I built each section of the website in HTML: headings, supporting text, buttons, images, containers and a footer.
+As described below, the HTML files in this project utilize Django's template inheritance feature to maintain a consistent structure.
 I wanted to use some interesting fonts so the <head> contains a few links to various Google fonts that are used on the site.

-### CSS:
 The css code starts by setting a background color for the body and then style elements for the overall website frame.
 I used Flexbox (flex) here (and in a few other instances) to ensure some responsiveness on the site.
 Buttons were used for navigation links.
 In .frame a.button I just made sure that the background color matched the body color of the site so that they didn’t look like ‘buttons’.
 Styling heading and supporting text was relatively simple.
 Here, I encountered the need to set max-width property so that the text wouldn’t spillover to both ends of the screen.

-Across the entire CSS code, getting the hang of the relationship between max-width, width, margin and padding properties was difficult.
+Across the CSS files, getting the hang of the relationship between max-width, width, margin and padding properties was difficult.
 It took countless iterations to understand the change that would result by adjusting each property.
 For example, I wanted the .site-footer to display on the left of the page but also aligned with the left end of the .grey-line.
 With a bit of research I discovered that this would involve matching max-width of grey-line and site-footer to 80%;

 ### Javascript: